shinbashi-app/web3-onboard/docs/src/routes/examples/[...2]uniswap-widget/+page.md

 # {$frontmatter.title}

-This example will walk you through how to integrate `@web3-onboard` with the [Uniswap Widget](https://docs.uniswap.org/sdk/widgets/swap-widget)!
+This example will walk you through how to integrate `@shinbashi` with the [Uniswap Widget](https://docs.uniswap.org/sdk/widgets/swap-widget)!
 Add this web3-onboard enabled uniswap widget to your site to provide users with token swap capabilities quickly.

 ## Step 1: Install